gmu-gd/motion22-spring/syllabus/index.md

 ### Content
 This course consists of many shorter exercises, a few longer projects, quizzes, and in class discussions.
 The exercises are to begin to familiarize students with specific concepts and ideas and the projects are a synthesis of the concepts and ideas we will cover.
 Quizzes will review information from the lessons and discussions will be used for critiques and analysis of relevant topics.

-#### project 1: a simple sequence
+#### project 1: moving poster
-Concepts of time start to get fuzzy when dealing with individual frames.
-A 10 second video at 30 frames a second needs 300 frames to fill that time.
-This project will focus on the importance of designing for motion without actually animating anything.
-Students will create storyboards, reference boards, and concept boards for a short sequence.
-The sequence will not be animated.
+Posters are traditionally a static medium but with more and more poster displays going digital and AR becoming a more widely available tool, posters can come alive.
+You will design a moving poster for a future event that uses AR to transform the printed version into motion.
 [More information here]({{ site.baseurl }}/projects).

 #### project 2: obstructions
 Obstructions in design can seem like a burden but being able to use them as a creative starting point is key.
-Students will create a short video and then create the same video three more times.
+You will create a short video and then create the same video three more times.
 Each new video will be created using a series of obstructions chosen in class.
 [More information here]({{ site.baseurl }}/projects).

-#### project 3: [various]
+#### project 3: something in motion
 Project three will give you the option of coming up with your own project or choosing from one of the projects I have listed.
 The project will be a culmination of the skills and concepts you have learned throughout this course.
 [More information here]({{ site.baseurl }}/projects).

 ### Engagement